sztupy/kossuth-map/README.md

 ### Points furthest away in Scotland from a distillery

-The Isles are left out from distilleries, and on the Mainland you actually have to head to England to get far away from some Scotch.
+The Isles are left out from distilleries unfortunately, especially Shetland, where Unst is 240km away from the nearest distillery.
+On the mainland... well you have to head towards England to get 102km away from Scotch.

 Large resolution map:
 ![Scottish distilleries](https://raw.githubusercontent.com/sztupy/kossuth-map/master/images/scottish_distilleries.jpg)